NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference: NeuralMatrix -- Computing Networks with Matrix Operations

 \section{NeuralMatrix -- Computing Networks with Matrix Operations}

-This section describes how NeuralMatrix maps and computes the neural networks with linear matrix operations, which is depicted by the flowchart in Fig.~\ref{fig:overview}.
-First, the computation in neural networks can be classified into linear and nonlinear operations.
-Linear operations are directly mapped to GEMM accelerators through GEMM mapping (\S~\ref{sec:method-linear}).
-For the nonlinear operations, NeuralMatrix will then decide if one operation already corresponds to a piecewise linear function (e.g., ReLU), which can be computed using the piecewise linear calculation method.
-If not, an elastic approximation will be performed to convert the nonlinear operations to linear matrix operations(\S~\ref{sec:method-nonlinear}).
-To support the network accuracy after the aforementioned approximation and finetuning, we introduce approximation-awared training for NeuralMatrix (\S~\ref{sec:train}).
+This section describes how \textit{NeuralMatrix} maps and computes the neural networks with linear matrix operations, which is depicted by the flowchart in Fig.~\ref{fig:overview}.
+First, the computation in neural networks is classified into linear and nonlinear operations.
+Linear operations are directly mapped to General Matrix Multiplication (GEMM) accelerators through GEMM mapping (\S~\ref{sec:method-linear}).
+For nonlinear operations, \textit{NeuralMatrix} will then decide if one operation already corresponds to a Piecewise Linear (PWL) function (e.g., ReLU), which can be computed using the PWL calculation method.
+If not, an elastic approximation, with horizontal size optimization and vertical bias correction, will be performed to convert the nonlinear operations to linear matrix operation (\S~\ref{sec:method-nonlinear}).
+To preserve network accuracy after approximation and fine-tuning, we introduce approximation-awared training for \textit{NeuralMatrix} (\S~\ref{sec:train}).